Skip to main content

 Here we utilize a loadBalancer set by expose.type to assign an IP to our service.
 It is possible to change the expose setup to other methods.

-Example values-override.yaml:
+Example cluster-wizard-values-override.yaml:

 licenseSecretName: "cw-license"